minprog/pyprog/opdrachten/week2/calculator/venglish.md

 ## Tips

-* You can use the split-method just like in the Meal-time assignment.
+* You can use the `split` method just like in the Mealtime assignment.
 Experiment a little using `split` in Python to develop your idea for a solution.

+* Should `main` call `evaluate` only, which in turn calls `perform_operation`?
+Or should `main` call both functions?
+Study the types of the functions to see what is possible.

 ## Examples